SofyanMahmoud0000/LaravelAndApache/readme.md

 ## Install composer

-you can see all details in this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-20-04)
+### You can see all details in this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-20-04)

 Update the package manager cache by running